 The easiest way to give your puppy a balanced diet is to feed him/her a proprietary puppy diet (large breed variety for large breed puppies).
 Initially your puppy will need four meals a day, reducing to three by about 12 weeks old.
 By 6 months of age, they can be on two meals a day.
-We recommend Hill's Science Plan Puppy diet, which is available at the surgery.
-This is a complete dog food which should be fed until 1 year, or neutering if sooner.
-We recommend following this with a Hill's Science Plan Canine Adult diet.
+We recommend Hill's Vet Essentials Puppy diet, which is available at the surgery.
+This is a complete dog food which should be fed until 1 year.
+We recommend following this with a Hill's Vet Essentials Canine Adult diet.
 Please ask about our loyalty scheme for money off Hill's food.